Balaje/MultiScaleFEM.jl/README.md

 | --- | --- | --- |
 | ![Smooth Diffusion Coefficient](./SimplifiedHigherOrder/Images/sol_5_smooth.png) | ![Oscillatory Diffusion Coefficient](./SimplifiedHigherOrder/Images/sol_6_oscillatory.png) | ![Random Diffusion Coefficient](./SimplifiedHigherOrder/Images/sol_7_random.png) |

-The advantage here is that I fix the fine scale mesh size \textit{a priori} and choose the patch domain from the fine scale.
-This ensures that the mesh points in the patch elements coincide with the fine scale and hence eliminates the need for searching any non-coinciding points.
+The advantage here is that I fix the fine scale mesh size *a priori* and choose the patch domain from the fine scale.
+This ensures that the mesh points in the patch elements coincide with the fine scale and hence eliminates the need for searching for any non-coinciding points.
 This makes the method a lot faster as well.
 We can then compute the rate of convergence of the method.

 ### Rate of convergence of the multiscale method